16th Indiana Infantry Regiment: Service

-The 16th Indiana Infantry was organized at Indianapolis, Indiana and initially served on a one-year enlistment from May 27, 1861 through August 19, 1862, and mustered again in August 19, 1862 for three years' service under the command of Colonel Thomas J. Lucas.
+The 16th Indiana Infantry was organized at Indianapolis, Indiana and initially served on a one-year enlistment from May 27, 1861, through August 19, 1862, and mustered again on August 19, 1862, for three years' service under the command of Colonel Thomas J. Lucas.

 The regiment was attached to Manson's Brigade, Army of Kentucky.
 Captured and reorganized after the battle of Richmond, it was attached to 1st Brigade, 10th Division, Right Wing, XIII Corps, Department of the Tennessee, to December 1862.
 1st Brigade, 1st Division, Sherman's Yazoo Expedition to January 1863.
 1st Brigade, 10th Division, XIII Corps, Army of the Tennessee, to July 1863.
 1st Brigade, 4th Division, XIII Corps, Department of the Tennessee, to August 1863, and Department of the Gulf to September 1863.
 Unattached Cavalry Division, Department of the Gulf, to November 1863.
 1st Brigade, Cavalry Division, Department of the Gulf, to June 1864.
 4th Brigade, Cavalry Division, Department of the Gulf, to August 1864.
 District of LaFourche, Department of the Gulf, to June 1865.

 The 16th Indiana Infantry mustered out of service after June 30, 1865.
 Veterans and recruits were transferred to the 13th Indiana Cavalry.